 Convent life was not without its hardships; it was cold and accommodation was basic.
 Not all sisters warmed to this 15-year-old girl.
-At times she became the subject of gossip, one of her superiors took a very hash attitude to this young “spoilt middle class” girl.
+At times she became the subject of gossip, and one of her superiors took a very hash attitude to this young “spoilt middle class” girl.
 However Therese sought always to respond to criticism and gossip with the attitude of love.
 No matter what others said Therese responded by denying her sense of ego.
-Eventually the nun who had criticised Therese so much said. “why do you always smile at me, Why are you always so kind, even when I treat you badly”
+Eventually the nun who had criticised Therese so much said. “why do you always smile at me, Why are you always so kind, even when I treat you badly?”

 Love attracts love, mine rushes forth unto Thee, it would fain fill up the abyss which attracts it; but alas! it is not even as one drop of dew lost in the Ocean.
 To love Thee as Thou lovest me I must borrow Thy very Love – then only, can I find rest.